tdj28/web/content/post/tech/ml/sam2_with_yolo/index.md

 ## Introduction

-META's recent release of [Segment Anything 2](https://github.com/facebookresearch/segment-anything-2) (SAM2) as a fully opensource project, where both the code _and_ the models are opensource, opens the door for many interesting use cases.
+META's recent release of [Segment Anything 2](https://github.com/facebookresearch/segment-anything-2) (SAM2) as a fully open-source project, where both the code _and_ the models are open-source, opens the door for many interesting use cases.
 One use case is people detection and tracking.

 Suppose, for example, that I wanted to _detect_ and _track_ if people enter some region in my camera's view.
 The